- China Tours +

 Generally speaking, China is a safe country to travel around, and most people you meet are friendly, honest, and trustworthy.

-500彩票However, China is far from immune to crime, the weather can affect travel plans, there are some health risks that may be new to you, and accidents do happen.
-We have updated this page in August 2020.
+However, China is far from immune to crime, the weather can affect travel plans, there are some health risks that may be new to you, and accidents do happen.

 For more information, please see China Travel Reopening: Live Updates on Restrictions.